- Home /

 York to Edinburgh trains

-Easy travel between Edinburgh and York
+Easy travel between York and Edinburgh

 Relax as the scenery of England and Scotland flashes by while you travel from York and Edinburgh.

 Travelling with LNER means you'll arrive at your destination feeling refreshed and relaxed.
-With our price promise, you'll also get the best value tickets when you book direct on our app.

 Average travel time